ickc/selected-hymns/docs/README.md

 ## Slide

-In the following box, input the hymn no., say, 16, and either hit enter on your keyboard or click the button on its right, a new tab will pops up.^[This only works in <https://ickc.github.io/selected-hymns/>.]
+In the following box, input the hymn no., say, 16, and either hit enter on your keyboard or click the button on its right, a new tab will pops up.[^itworks]

 <input type="text" placeholder="Enter hymn no.&hellip;" name="search" id="hymn-ref">
 <button type="button" onclick="openInNewTab()" id="hymn-click"><i class="fa fa-search"></i></button>